 - Go to frederick.edu to apply online.

 - Select Admissions

-- Click Apply
+- · Click Apply

-- Your welcome letter will be sent to you in the mail and your New Student ID number will be emailed to you using the addresses included on your application.
+- New, first-time applicants, will receive a welcome letter in the mail and your New Student ID number will be emailed to you using the addresses included on your application.
+You will need your ID number to access your student accounts and register for classes.
+If you come to campus to register, bring this letter with you or take a picture of the letter.